revopush/react-native-code-push/docs/setup-android.md

 ### Code Signing setup

-Starting with CLI version **2.1.0** you can self sign bundles during release and verify its signature before installation of update.
+You can self sign bundles during release and verify its signature before installation of update.
 For more info about Code Signing please refer to [relevant code-push documentation section](https://github.com/microsoft/code-push/tree/v3.0.1/cli#code-signing).
 In order to use Public Key for Code Signing you need to do following steps:

 Add `CodePushPublicKey` string item to `/path_to_your_app/android/app/src/main/res/values/strings.xml`.
-It may looks like this:
+It may look like this:

  ```xml
  <resources>